-In 2018, the Solid waste disposal source category contributed 3,651.8 kt $CO_2$ -e (90.0 per cent) of total emissions from the Waste sector.
-Emissions from Solid waste disposal in 2018 were -59.3 kt $CO_2$ -e (-1.6 per cent) below the 1990 level of 3,711.1 kt $CO_2$ -e.
+In 2017, the Solid waste disposal source category contributed 3,724.5 kt $CO_2$ -e (90.3 per cent) of total emissions from the Waste sector.
+Emissions from Solid waste disposal in 2017 were 13.1 kt $CO_2$ -e (0.4 per cent) above the 1990 level of 3,711.3 kt $CO_2$ -e.
 While there is year to year variation, this net increase is the result of two contrary trends.
 First, population and economic growth have driven ongoing increases in the amount of municipal waste generated but, secondly, improved landfill management practices, particularly LFG recovery, have offset this increase, resulting in emissions peaking in 2005.

-Methane emissions from Solid waste disposal were identified as a key category in the 2018 level assessment and trend assessment.
+Methane emissions from Solid waste disposal were identified as a key category in the 2017 level assessment and trend assessment.